PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 ## Hash functions {#Preliminaries-hashes}

 In this work we consider _tweakable_ hash functions.
-These are keyed hash functions that take an additional input which can be thought of as a domain separator (while the key or public parameter serves as a separator between users).
+These are keyed hash functions that take an additional input which can be thought of as a per-user domain separator (while the key or public parameter serves as a separator between users).
 Tweakable hash functions allow us to tightly achieve target collision resistance even in multi-target settings where an adversary wins when they manage to attack one out of many targets.